 Here’s what Booher says about taking the sting out of negative feedback…

-5 Ways to Cope With a Critical Spouse
+How to Deal With a Critical Husband

 When you’re reading these tips, remember that your spouse may not intentionally criticize you – but you hear criticism in everything she says!
 Sometimes that happens with me and my husband: I’ll say something that I think is innocent about, say, what parking space to park the car in…and he’ll take it as a personal criticism.